MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REST pagination example**

-In the case of the example above, if we issued the REST GET `https://localhost:5001/api/books`, the resulting JSON would include one record in the `value` array because the page size was defaulted to 1.
-The example results below show how Data API builder appends `nextLink` to results when a subsequent page exists.
+In the example, if we issued the REST GET `https://localhost:5001/api/books`, the resulting JSON would include one record in the `value` array because the page size was defaulted to 1.
+The example results show how Data API builder appends `nextLink` to results when a subsequent page exists.

 ```JSON
 {